Federal Supreme Court Confirms Nivea Blue

 Beiersdorf said it welcomed the decision as it regards the color as a trademark and not only as a decorative background.

 Update (May 10, 2016): The 25th Senate of the Federal Patent Office (BPatG) cancelled the trademark for the color “red” of the German Association of Savings and Loans Banks (BPatG, GRUR 2015, 796).
-An appeal was filed against this decision, so that the Federal Supreme Court will have the final words in this case (I ZB 52/15).
+An appeal was filed against this decision, so that the Federal Supreme Court will have the final word in this case (I ZB 52/15).

 Foto: Beiersdorf